Dan-Matthews-23/Heart-Helpers/README.md

 **Flaticon**

 Some of the icons on this website come from [Flaticon](https://flaticon.com).
-I have referenced the following authors in my footers across all pages as requested in the Terms and Conditions:

 [Nikita Golubev](https://www.flaticon.com/authors/nikita-golubev)